Mag1cByt3s/MagicADPwn/README.md

 - Privilege Escalation Checks: Identify Kerberoasting, AS-REP roasting, RBCD, and AD CS vulnerabilities.
 - Exploitation: Automate privilege escalation, lateral movement, and persistence.
 - Reporting: Generate structured reports for review.
+- **Password Spraying Logic:**
+  - If SMB (port 445) is open, `nxc smb` is used for authentication attempts.
+  - If LDAP (port 389) is open, `nxc ldap` is used for authentication attempts.
+  - If neither service is available, password spraying is skipped.
+  - The tool can spray using a username list and password list, a single password with a user list, or a single username with a password list.

 <br>